ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 3 - Customize and Deploy an Application/README.md

 In this lab you learned:

-+ How to create a remote hook
++ How to modify the LoopBack application configuration
-+ How to test the remote hook
++ How to create a remote hook in a LoopBack application
-+ Publish App to Liberty Collective
++ Publish a LoopBack application to the APIC Collective

 Proceed to [Lab 4 - Configure and Secure an API](../Lab%204%20-%20Configure%20and%20Secure%20an%20API)